openandclose/tosixinch/docs/options.rst

     for multiple trials and layout checking.

     TODO:
         So the script does nothing about ``iframe`` inline sources.
         Downloading and rendering are done by converters, but we can't apply our css rules
-       (They are defferent domain).
+        (They are defferent domains).

 .. confopt:: full_image \*